merasugd/My-Monster-GIrls--Bedrock-Port-/README.md

 ### 🧊 Known Issue: Snow Golem Texture Glitch

-There’s an ongoing bug with the Snow Golem — when it’s sheared, the second skin layer disappears, causing a texture glitch.
+There’s an ongoing bug with the Snow Golem, when it’s sheared, the second skin layer disappears, causing a texture glitch.

 **With pumpkin head:**
 ![With pumpkin head](https://media.forgecdn.net/attachments/1384/497/a95588bf-8624-4195-a32e-d3e8d16f6027.jpeg)